microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationclass-post-module.md

 Create a new [module](../resources/educationmodule.md) in a [class](../resources/educationclass.md).

 Only teachers in a class can create a module.
-Modules start in the Draft state, which means that students will not see the modules until publication.
+Modules start in the `draft` state, which means that students will not see the modules until publication.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).